 How to Fix “the selected task no longer exists” on Windows 10

-The Task Scheduler is a snap-in that runs through the MMC (Microsoft Management Console) which enables you to automatically perform routine tasks on a chosen computer.
-When you create a task on the task scheduler it will generate a file that gets created under your OS drive (normally C:\) C:\Windows\System32\Tasks – and it also generates a registry under the following registry address HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tasks\.
-If the task is under a folder, it will also create a registry under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tree\
+The Task Scheduler is a snap-in that runs through the MMC (Microsoft Management Console), enabling you to automatically perform routine tasks on a chosen computer.
+When you create a task on the task scheduler, it generates a file under your OS drive (typically C:\), specifically, C:\Windows\System32\Tasks.
+Simultaneously, it also generates a registry under the given registry address, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tasks\.
+If the task is under a folder, it will also create a registry under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tree\.

 At the moment of opening the Task Scheduler MMC, Windows will sync the registry with the files that are located under the Tasks folder, and if it’s not able to match one, then the error message “The selected task {} no longer exists.
 To see the current tasks, click refresh” will appear.